CrossEye/eweda/README.md

 The question is how big a performance hit such code would introduce.
-Obviously the original CONsed list wouldn't do, but if we had a list implementation that worked similarly but was actually backed by an array, using native array operations underneath when necessary, but just fiddling with indices for things like `tail` this might not be too costly and might therefore be worth considering.
+Obviously the original CONsed list wouldn't do, but if we had a list implementation that worked similarly but was actually backed by an array, using native array operations underneath when necessary, and just fiddling with indices for things like `tail,` this might not be too costly and might therefore be worth considering.

   [cons]: https://gist.github.com/buzzdecafe/5272249